phorton1/Arduino-libraries-FluidNC_UI/docs/overview.md

 - **ctrl-T** = -0.002
 - **ctrl-Y** = -0.020

-If the machine does not implement the *FluidNC_extensions* **mesh** feature, the *live Z offset* is not available.
+If the machine does not implement the *FluidNC_Extensions* **mesh** feature, the *live Z offset* is not available.